 I could go on and on about this, but you get the picture.

 Note: You can even use a free version of Microsoft Excel online.

 There is no better way to solve a crime than catching the criminals red-handed, right?
 We testers need evidence to raise a defect.
 Also, the more information we provide to prove the point, the better.
 What could be better proof than a screenshot!

 A tool that will help us capture the screen in a high definition, yet the memory-efficient image is a huge plus.
 If this tool even lets us mark and highlight the defect – even better.

 See below example of screen capture using a free tool:

 These are some of the tools you could try:

 - Paint.net (I personally use this and I like it a lot)

 - qSnap: Check out our article here.
-Also check latest qTest eXplorer.
+Also, check the latest qTest eXplorer.

-In some case we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
-A tool like CamStudio – screen recoding software, might come in handy.
+In some cases, we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
+A tool like CamStudio – screen recording software, might come in handy.